What is the Dive-in Theater?

 Do we see seals on this tour?

-Yes – in fact, you have a better chance of seeing seals on the Park Ranger led Dive-in Theater cruise than on the regular Dive-in Theater cruise.
+Maybe – you have a better chance of seeing seals on the Park Ranger led Dive-in Theater cruise than on the regular Dive-in Theater cruise.
 The best time to see seals is around low tide, but of course we cannot guarantee that you will see any.

 Will we see whales?

-Yes and no. Often we see harbor porpoise, which are small toothed whales, like dolphins.
-But as far as the big whales, we only see a handful a year.
+Yes and no. We might see harbor porpoise, which are small toothed whales, like dolphins.
+But as far as the big whales, we only see a handful a year, and each year is different.

 What animals might we expect to see?